tzachbon/css-webpack-plugin-example/docs/setup-the-solution.md

 npm i react react-dom
 ```

-When the development dependencies have finished installing, run the Webpack init command:
+When the development dependencies have finished installing, run the webpack init command:

 ```bash
 npx webpack init